 Platforms, particularly those supporting user-to-user generated content, employ services from third parties.
 In the past, this has included Twitter explaining that racist Gifs were not its own but provided by another service.
 YouTube found it difficult to give precise figures for its moderator team given a number of moderators were employed or operated under third parties.
-There are examples in UK legislation, for example the Bribery Act, in which a company is liable if anyone performing services for or on the company's behalf, is found culpable of specific actions.
-Reference to supply chains, and similar culpability would be welcome.
+The UN guiding principles on business and human rights and OECD guidance on responsible business conduct both cover supply chains.
+There are examples in UK legislation, for example the Bribery Act 2010, in which a company is liable if anyone performing services for or on the company's behalf, is found culpable of specific actions.
+Specific reference to supply chains, and similar culpability would be welcome rather than, for example, more vague references to content being encountered 'by means of the service' in eg 8(5)(b) and taken to mean the entirety of a platform.